 I, Kameryn J Williams, am a PhD student in mathematics at the CUNY Graduate Center working under Joel David Hamkins, scheduled to defend my dissertation in Spring 2018.
-My cv, which contains my contact info, can be found here.
+My cv, which contains my email address and other contact info, can be found here.
 See also my publications and my talks.

 My research interests lie mainly in set theory.
 My dissertation is on the structure of models of second-order set theories.
 Related to my dissertation but not actually in it, I am interested in the foundations of class forcing and in models of arithmetic, both first-order and second-order.
 More broadly I am interested in forcing and large cardinals and in the connections set theory has to other areas in logic.